prototyp33/OnSpot-Predictions/documentation/schema_update_guide.md

 4. `experimentation` - A/B testing tables
 5. `auth` - User management tables

+## Migration Approach

+Our migration script takes a dual approach:

+1. For existing tables in the `public` schema: The script migrates them to their new schema with all data and structure preserved.
+2. For tables that don't exist yet: The script creates them from scratch in their target schema with appropriate column definitions.

+This approach ensures that all required tables are available in their designated schemas, whether they existed previously or not.

+## Security Enhancements

+The migration includes important security improvements:

+1. **Row Level Security (RLS)**: All tables now have RLS enabled with policies that restrict access based on user role
+2. **Foreign Key Indexes**: All foreign key columns have indexes to improve query performance
+3. **Performance Indexes**: Common query patterns have additional indexes for better performance

+### Row Level Security Policies

+Each table has specific policies that define who can access the data:

+- Most tables allow authenticated users to read and insert data
+- Some tables allow authenticated users to update existing records
+- User tables have stricter policies that only allow users to access their own data

 ## Backward Compatibility

 For backward compatibility, we've created views in the `public` schema that point to the new tables.
 This means that **existing code will continue to work** without modification, but we recommend updating your code to explicitly use the new schemas for better clarity and to avoid potential issues in the future.